ForwardFeed/er-future-calc/README.md

 ## Code structure.
 This project is ambitious, as many of my failed projects are.
 But regardless:

-- /data
-Plain data storing, UI will feed onto that, calc will feed onto that

 - /data_creation
 Automation can be required to update the data, romhacks that are in devellopement absolutely needs this part.